 Rate adjustments

-MHCA strongly urges CMS not to impose this cut on providers due to provider behavior changes.
-The landscape of patients that are entering home health systems has changed due to the COVID pandemic, but this change is not unique to home care.
-This is a systemic issue, not a homecare issue.
-Patients are coming to homecare with a higher acuity because either no one else will accept them or hospitals are pushing patients out quicker to open beds.
-CMS should be increasing funding to agencies for stepping up during this time, not implementing payment cuts that would exacerbate the already dire situation by weakening the ability of home health providers to meet the health care needs of post-acute patients.
+MHCA strongly urges CMS not to impose the payment cut of 7.69% to the CY 2023 base payment rate due to home health provider behavior changes.
+We believe that CMS has failed to show evidence in the Proposed Rule that supports this steep payment cut.
+Further, we believe that a payment cut of this size will have a significant financial impact on all of our home health providers in Minnesota.
+The landscape of patients that are entering home health systems has changed due to the COVID pandemic.
+Patients are coming to homecare with a higher acuity because other health care entities will not accept them or hospitals are discharging patients quicker for capacity issues.
+It is our recommendation that CMS should increase funding to home health agencies in order to meet the complex medical needs of patients that we are seeing as an industry.
+Instead, CMS is proposing payment cuts that would exacerbate the already dire situation by weakening the ability of home health providers to meet the health care needs of patients.

-Instead, MHCA strongly urges CMS to take action in addressing the root issue at hand: the workforce shortage.
-To provide accurate data for this letter, MHCA surveyed its members, all of which have a different patient landscape and area of service (urban vs rural).
+MHCA strongly urges CMS to take action in addressing the root issue at hand: the workforce shortage.
+To provide accurate data for this letter, MHCA surveyed its provider members, which included HHA’s with different patient landscapes and areas of service (urban vs rural).
 The results showed the following:

-On average, 23% of agencies’ staff positions are unfilled, leading to, on average, over 25% of patients being turned away from the care they desperately need.
+On average, 23% of agencies’ staff positions are unfilled, leading to, on average, over 25% of patients referrals being turned away by the home health agency.
 This results in longer hospital/TCU stays and higher expenditures of Medicare funds.
-If patients return home following inpatient stays and cannot secure the care they require, the risk of re-hospitalization increases, which again results in worsened patient outcomes and higher Medicare spending.
-Being forced to turn down referrals has a negative impact on agencies’ financials, leaving them losing out on an average of $300 thousand per month in revenue.
+If patients discharge to home following inpatient stays and cannot secure the care they require, the risk of re-hospitalization increases, which again results in worsened patient outcomes and higher Medicare spending.
+Being forced to turn down referrals has a negative financial impact on HHA’s, resulting in a loss of revenue estimated to be $300 thousand per month.

-Agencies are forced to have clinicians work below their license type just to provide the care their patients need.
-A common example of this is an LPN or COTA working as an HHA to provide those services because they cannot fill these positions at their agency.
+Many HHA’s in MN have reported that, as a result of the staffing crisis, clinicians need to work below their license type just to provide the care their patients need.
+A common example of this is an LPN or COTA working as a home health aide to provide those services because they cannot fill these positions at their agency.
 This trend is worse at rural agencies where clinicians are more limited.
 It leads to higher costs for the agency (paying a higher wage for the care) in order to provide the quality of care that is expected and deserved.
-Making more payment cuts will not financially allow agencies to do this, further impacting patient care and access.
+The payment cuts that CMS is proposing will add another layer of financial burden to home health agencies that are already struggling with unanticipated and unpredictable staffing challenges.